FranQuant/AI-based-Trading-Strategies/README.md

 # AI-based Trading Strategies

-This repository presents a comprehensive framework for developing AI-driven trading strategies focusing on systematic risk premia and advanced asset allocation.
+This repository presents a comprehensive framework for developing AI-driven trading strategies focusing on systematic risk premia.
 It integrates state-of-the-art machine learning techniques with quantitative finance methodologies to create, validate, and backtest trading signals.

 ## Description: